 73% of businesses now use some form of video analytics to track content effectiveness.

-The magic of video marketing is that its effectiveness can be easy to track.
-There are plenty of different analytics software on the market to evaluate your videos’ performance and attribute sales to the content.
+The magic of video marketing trends is that their effectiveness can be easy to track.
+There are plenty of different analytics software on the market to evaluate your video's performance and attribute sales to the content.

 You can use the built-in insights page in the back-end of all the social media platforms to evaluate video performance.
 If you want to examine how your videos are performing on your website, you can opt for a paid service like Vidyard to gate your videos and show how long the viewer watches and if they convert.
 Once you see how video is impacting your business, you'll be able to focus your efforts on what is working and ramp up your production.